rushp28/StockSurge/README.md

 <h1 align="center">StockSurge</h1>

-<p align="center">StockSurge is a user-friendly desktop application that empowers you to efficiently manage your stock items and view the transaction logs, all on a straightfoward and intuitive interface.</p>
+<p align="center">StockSurge is a user-friendly desktop application that empowers you to efficiently manage your stock items and view the transaction logs, all on a straightforward and intuitive interface.</p>

 ## Technical Information

-- C# - Programming Language / XAML - WPF UI Markup Langauge / SQL - Relational Database Handling Language
+- C# - Programming Language / XAML - WPF UI Markup Language / SQL - Relational Database Handling Language
 - Model-View-ViewModel (MVVM) used as its architectural framework when developing this application
 - Stores and Commands are also used for further separation of concerns and code maintainability
 - Desktop Application that can do CRUD operations on Stock Items as well as Read the Transaction Logs